tsengwoody/Access8Math/readme.md

 *	Write mathematical content in AsciiMath
 *	Write mathematical content in LaTeX
 *	Writing mixed content (text content and mathematical content)
-*	Use shortcut keys to move the cursor to different types of blocks in edit area
+*	Use shortcut keys to move the cursor to different types of blocks in edit field
-*	Use command menu to select commands in edit area
+*	Use command menu to select commands in edit field
 *	Set shortcuts in the LaTeX command menu
-*	Review and export content in edit area to HTML
+*	Review and export content in edit field to HTML

 # Access8Math v2.6 Update